LaunchCodeEducation/intro-to-web-dev-curriculum/content/appendices/terminal-commands/_index.md

 Let's take a look at a given project opened in your VSCode editor:

+{{% notice blue Note "rocket" %}}
+If you would like to follow along with the commands below you can find an identical directory structure within your `javascript-projects/terminal-commands` directory.
+{{% /notice %}}

 ![File tree in VSCode](pictures/init_tree.png?classes=border)

 Sample file tree in VSCode